-International Studies Certificate Program
+national Studies Certificate Program

-The Center offers certificates in African, Asian, European, and Latin American Studies for students who wish to add an international dimension to their major, or who are interested in an international career or graduate work in area studies.
-The certificate is noted on your transcript upon graduation.
+enter for International Studies offers certificates in n, Asian, European, and Latin American Studies for ts who wish to add an international dimension to najor, or who are interested in an international career duate work in area studies.
+The certificate is noted on anscript upon graduation.

-You must take an introductory interdisciplinary area studies course (INST 103, 113, 118, or 121) appropriate to the certificate you are pursuing.
-Additional requirements for the European or Latin American Certificate are (1) five courses relating to Europe or Latin America in a minimum of three disciplines; (2) study of a relevant language through the intermediate level; and (3) an overall g.p.a. of 2.5 in courses taken toward the certificate.
-Additional requirements for the Asian or African Certificate are (1) eight courses in either of two options: Option A-Three courses must be in an African or Asian language, and the other five, in a minimum of three disciplines, must relate to Africa or Asia; B-The eight courses must relate to Africa or Asia with no language requirement; (2) an overall g.p.a. of 2.5 in courses taken toward the certificate.
+ust take an introductory interdisciplinary area studies (INST 103, 113, 118, or 121) appropriate to the certifiou are pursuing and achieve an overall g.p.a. of 2.5 in s taken toward the certificate.

+onal requirements for the European or Latin American cate are: five courses relating to Europe or Latin ca in a minimum of three disciplines, study of a relevant language through the intermediate level, and an overall g.p.a. of 2.5 in courses taken toward the certificate.

+Additional requirements for the Asian or African Certificate are: eight courses in either of two options: 1) Three courses must be in an African or Asian Language and the other five, in a minimum of three disciplines, must relate to Africa or Asia.
+2) The eight courses must relate to Africa or Asia with no language requirement.
-Register for any of these certificates with the Bachelor of Arts in International Studies Coordinator in the Center for International Studies, Yamada House.